impresso/impresso-text-acquisition/README.md

 ## Purpose

-Import the data from Olive OCR XML files into a canonical JSON format defined by the Impresso project (see [documentation of schemas](./README_schemata.md)).
+Import the data from various OCR formats (Olive XML, Mets/Alto, etc.) into a canonical JSON format defined by the Impresso project (see [documentation of schemas](https://github.com/impresso/impresso-schemas)).

 ## Input data